DarkwarePX/Trainer-Skins/README.md

 ## Skin Colors

-Each custom skin can use one of three base palettes:
+Each custom skin can use one of these base palettes:

 ```text
 TRUECOLOR